J. Michael Wilkerson, PhD

 This project conducts a multisite longitudinal network study to investigate the HIV/STD risk and protective behaviors associated with social networks created by venue affiliations among young men who have sex with men (YMSM) ages 16-29 years.
-This study is conducted in two cities (Houston and Chicago).

 Needs assessment of methamphetamine-using men who have sex with men in the US.